Complete Guide to U.S. Passport Validity: 6-Month and 3-Month Rules Explained [May 2025 Update]

 Before packing your bags, it’s vital to determine if your passport meets the validity requirements of your destination country.
 Enter the country you are traveling to, your expected arrival date, and your expected departure date to check the passport validity requirements for your trip.

-At a bare minimum, your passport must be valid when you enter another country.
-Most countries are stricter and enforce either a 6-month or 3-month rule to make sure travelers can complete their trips without having to renew their passports.
-Here’s more about these passport validity rules:
+As a bare minimum, your passport always needs to be valid when you enter another country.
+Most countries are stricter and enforce either a six-month or three-month rule to make sure travelers can complete their trips without having to renew their passports.

 What is the 6-Month Rule?